Diabetes Mellitus (DM) in Children and Adolescents

 Prediabetes

 Prediabetes is a condition in which blood glucose levels are too high to be considered normal but not high enough to be considered diabetes.
-Among children, prediabetes is more common among obese adolescents.
+Among children, prediabetes is more common among adolescents with obesity.
 It is temporary in over half of adolescents, but the remainder develop diabetes, especially those who continue to gain weight.

 Type 1 diabetes

-Type 1 diabetes occurs when the pancreas produces little to no insulin.
+Type 1 diabetes occurs when the pancreas produces little or no insulin.
 Type 1 diabetes is the most common type among children, causing about two thirds of all cases of diabetes.
 It is one of the most common chronic childhood diseases.
-By age 18, 1 in 350 children has developed type 1 diabetes.
-The number of affected children has recently been increasing, particularly in children under age 5.
+By age 18, 1 in 300 children has developed type 1 diabetes.

 Type 1 diabetes can develop at any time during childhood, even during infancy, but it usually begins between ages 4 years and 6 years or between ages 10 years and 14 years.